-Located in Kartchner State Park in southeastern Arizona, is home to caverns with world-class features.
-This "live" cave was discovered in recent history, in 1974, and is host to a variety of formations.
-Water trickles from the surface, where calcite formations continue to grow.
-Many of the features have been growing for tens of thousands of years!
+Located in Kartchner State Park in southeastern Arizona, this state park is home to caverns with world-class features.
+This "live" cave was discovered in 1974 and is host to a variety of formations.
+Water trickles from the surface where calcite formations continue to grow.
+Many of the features have been growing for tens of thousands of years.
 Visitors will see stalactites dripping down like icicles and giant stalagmites reaching up from the ground, and more, during a one-and-a-half guided tour through this intriguing underground landscape.
 (Total distance for the tour is about one half mile.)

 9. Colossal Cave Mountain Park

-Located 22 miles southeast of Tucson, in southern Arizona, is estimated to have almost 40 miles of cave tunnels.
+Located 22 miles southeast of Tucson in southern Arizona, this cave is estimated to have almost 40 miles of cave tunnels.
 Currently two miles of them are mapped.
 Visitors can enjoy a tour of the natural wonder that will take them through six stories.